Dianwidyafsitorus/qa-test-project/README.md

-QA Engineer (Automation Specialist) Challenge
+QA Engineer (Automation Specialist) Challenge for the detail see TEST PLAN.md file on this repository